bjompen/bjompen.github.io/posts/github.output.md

 Nice!

-Trying the other two workflow commands, ::warning:: and ::error::, gives a very similar, yet coloured output with different icons.
+Trying the other two workflow commands, \:\:warning\:\: and \:\:error\:\:, gives a very similar, yet coloured output with different icons.

 the code block